mjdamgaard/UP-Web-Project/new_readme_draft.md

 All user-uploaded apps and code modules are run in a sandbox which ensures that new prototypes for apps and features can be shared quickly among the users, without needing to first be verified for security.

-Being able quickly and safely share prototypes for new apps and features with a lot of users, who can give feedback and rate the project, and potentially even help complete it, means that the development of the platform can move fast.
+Being able quickly and safely share prototypes for new apps and features with a lot of users, who can give feedback and rate the project, and potentially even help complete it, means that the development of the platform can move very fast.

 <!-- All user-uploaded apps and code modules are run in a sandbox which ensures that it is always safe to try out new apps, or new versions of existing apps, without having to worry about safety.